 A type of cloud computing delivering similar advantages to public cloud, using a proprietary architecture dedicated to a single organisation.

 An operational control to determine and restrict the consumption of services to your choice of cloud provider.
 Eg. AWS or Azure

-A standard computing model whereby resources such as compute, storage and applications are made generally available to multiple organisations over the internet and are consumed using a subscription based cost model.
+Public Cloud is a standard computing model whereby resources such as compute, storage and applications are made generally available to multiple organisations over the internet and are consumed using a subscription-based cost model.

 A rule-set to control the geographical location of cloud based infrastructure and data to ensure it complies with corporate or national security guidelines and practices.

 Independent communication channel between a providing and consuming software program for building mobile and cloud based applications.

 Salesforce is a company that primarily provides a cloud-based customer relationship management (CRM) service which is broken down into several broad categories: Sales Cloud, Service Cloud, Data Cloud (including Jigsaw), Marketing Cloud, Community Cloud (including Chatter), Analytics Cloud, App Cloud, and IoT with over 100,000 customers.